mol and mol2

 for alanine). - Residue Sequence Number: The position of the residue in the sequence.

-- X, Y, Z Coordinates: The atom's coordinates in Angstrom.
+- X, Y, Z Coordinates: The atom’s Cartesian coordinates in Ångströms.

 - Element Symbol: The chemical element symbol.